JoeFu/alportal-document/docs/front-end/architecture.md

  ┗   ┗   ...
 ```

-The folder includes files incharge of the network requests for internal APIs and 3rd party APIs such as [activeCampaingn](../back-end/external-services.md#active-campaign), [Xero](../back-end/external-services.md#xero) etc.
+The folder includes files in charge of the network requests for internal APIs and 3rd party APIs such as [activeCampaign](../back-end/external-services.md#active-campaign), [Xero](../back-end/external-services.md#xero) etc.

 #### Example:

-> For a `CalendarServiceProcy` in the `accounts-service-proxies.ts`, it is responsible for handling `requests` to a specific `URL`.
+> For a `CalendarServiceProxy` in the `accounts-service-proxies.ts`, it is responsible for handling `requests` to a specific `URL`.

 > It has 4 methods called `getCalendarEvents`, `createCalendarEvent`, `updateCalendarEvent` and `deleteCalendarEvent`, which make `HTTP` `GET`, `POST`, `PUT` and `DELETE` requests respectively.